Murder of Jullebee Ranara: Death

 smashed.
 An autopsy by Kuwait authorities determined she was pregnant at the time of her death.
 She was allegedly murdered and raped.

-She reportedly called her family shortly prior to her death expressing that she was afraid of her employer's 17-year old son.
+She reportedly called her family shortly prior to her death expressing that she was afraid of her employer's 17-year-old son.

 Her family have refused to accept blood money or make a settlement with those associated with the alleged perpetrator.

 Repatriation and burial of body

-The body of Ranara was repatriated to the Philippines on January 27, 2023 with expenses shouldered by her employers.
+The body of Ranara was repatriated to the Philippines on January 27, 2023, with expenses shouldered by her employers.
 The Philippines' National Bureau of Investigation (NBI) started its own autopsy the following day.
-The body was buried on February 5, 2023 at the Golden Haven Memorial Park in Las Piñas.
+The body was buried on February 5, 2023, at the Golden Haven Memorial Park in Las Piñas.

-Suspect
+Perpetrator

-Kuwait authorities managed to arrest a suspect, a 17-year old Kuwaiti national, in less than a day Ranara was found dead.
-The suspect was determined to be the son of the employer of Ranara.
+Kuwait authorities managed to arrest the perpetrator, identified as Turki Ayed Al-Azmi, a 17-year old Kuwaiti national, in less than a day Ranara was found dead.
+The person was determined to be the son of the employer of Ranara.